hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 ## [Sea to Summit Ultra-Sil eVENT Compression Dry Sack](http://www.backcountry.com/sea-to-summit-event-compression-dry-sack)

 Down is the perfect gear which can be compressed.
-Use a compression dry sack to decrease the size of your down jacket and your sleeping bag to a minimum.
+Use a compression dry sack to decrease the size of your down jacket and your sleeping bag to a minimum and to keep your down jacket dry.
 The Sea to Summit Ultra-Sil eVENT Compression Dry Sack is one of the view compression sacks which are actually waterproof.

 <a href="https://www.amazon.com/gp/product/B00SUDY9EM/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00SUDY9EM&linkCode=as2&tag=hikeve-20&linkId=16d737f5ad282e8329e468a92146474a"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B00SUDY9EM&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B00SUDY9EM" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />